 Can anybody give me information about a pumping house, steam engine and tunnel running from the Ribble to the canal in Preston, opened in 1806 to supply water to the canal.
 This is all the information I have but would like to know where the engine house was.
 Any other information would be interesting.

-Various correspondents replied with suggestions that William Millar, the canal engineer, was responsible for this particular tunnel but without giving any idea of its position or reason for it.
+Various correspondents replied with suggestions that William Millar, the canal engineer who took over when William Cartwright died in 1804, was responsible for this particular tunnel but without giving any idea of its position or reason for it.

 The need for any extra water supply was queried.
 It was pointed out that the levels were normally maintained by rainwater draining the fields.
 Also that barges travelled between Preston and Lancaster even before the canal system had even been completed into the centre of Preston.